Is your arsenal of guns and ammo going to be enough when SHTF? How can you be certain the survival weapon you’ve chosen is right for you?

 1. The Combat Rifle

 Examples: AR-15, HK-91, AK-47, M1A/M14, Galil ARM in either .308 or .223, FN SCAR 16/17

-What to look for when choosing a combat rifle: magazine-fed, semi-auto, minimum 300 meter accuracy, center-fired rifle cartridge, detachable magazine with capacity for at least 20 rounds (if legal in your state), dependable iron sights.
+What to look for when choosing a combat rifle: magazine-fed, semi-auto, minimum 300-meter accuracy, center-fired rifle cartridge, a detachable gun's magazine with capacity for at least 20 rounds (if legal in your state), dependable iron sights.